Sulion/working-hours/README.md

 * It's necessary to look ahead because of late closings
 * It's hard to extend - what if we want to communicate some exceptions - like, "Open each day 8 to 5, except second Wednesday of the month"
+* Day of the weeks in lowercase - it's easier to parse UPPERCASE strings or numbers

+### Minor changes

 If we are changing as little as possible, I would suggest the following format: